-The Statement of Net Assets presents information on all assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position is improving or deteriorating.
+The Statement of Net Position presents information on all assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position is improving or deteriorating.

-The Statement of Activities presents information showing how the County's net assets changed during the most recent fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The Statement of Activities presents information showing how the County's net position changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., earned but unused sick and vacation leave).

 Fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 Fund accounting is used to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds can be divided into two categories: governmental funds and fiduciary funds.
+The accounts of the County are reported as governmental funds.

 Governmental funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, Governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating the County's near-term financing requirements.

-Because the focus of governmental funds is narrower than that of the governmentwide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the County's near-term financing decisions.
 Both the governmental fund Balance Sheet and the governmental fund Statement of Revenues, Expenditures, and Changes in Fund Balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.